Most of the Xennials’ subculture has vanished — but not all of it.

 One day, the Xennials will be “the last generation that remembers and lived a life before the Internet.”

-And yes, I did play Oregon Trail and many other games just like it.
+And yes, I played Oregon Trail and many other games like it.

 But all of that is in the past.
 And we have since moved on.

-For me, it begs the question, “What’s my culture—and where did it go?”
+It begs me, “What’s my culture — and where did it go?”

-Here’s my hypothesis: Xennials, as a generational cohort, are having a hard time navigating the moral landscape.
+Here’s my hypothesis: Xennials, as a generational cohort, struggle to navigate the culture wars.
 We cannot come to terms with today’s zeitgeist.
-We want to—but it eludes us.
+We want to — but it eludes us.

 When exactly, we ask ourselves while scratching our Xennial heads in bewilderment, did the villains become the heroes?